-I'm sharing some evaluations here so visitors can see why a high school English school blog would attract nearly 200k page views.
+I'm sharing some evaluations here so visitors can see why a high school English school blog would attract more than 200k page views.
 Here are some course evaluations from the previous year.
 Please feel free to have a look around.
 Thank you for visiting.

 - Fall Vocabulary List

 - Collaborative Working Groups